Standard Plan: Section House, Cold Climate, 1906

 [IMG]

-Here is house with one gable end installed, and a Tichy window laying in place.
 The accuracy, at times is amazing.
-I made the window openings to the Tichy specs, and they dropped right in.
+I made the window openings to the Tichy specifications, and they dropped right in.

 The next question is, what color should it be painted?